Chazaster/Goalie-Stats-App/README.md

 and utilizes MySQLite for the backend database

 Note: 3/20/17
+- Currently working is the stats tracker main activity, the add new user activity, and the user list activity
 - This app is not completed.
 Currently working on saving actual stats and little design flaws.
 I will provide a download link once completed.